MSA-CNN: A Lightweight Multi-Scale CNN with Attention for Sleep Stage Classification: Experimental Results

 \subsection{Visualisation of Attention}

-In Figure \ref{fig:attention}, we visualise the attention mechanism of the large MSA-CNN for an N2 sleep stage sample from the Sleep-EDF-20 dataset, using the technique proposed in Subsection \ref{ssec:TCM}.
+In Figure \ref{fig:attention_visualisation}, we visualise the attention mechanism of the large MSA-CNN for an N2 sleep stage sample from the Sleep-EDF-20 dataset, using the technique proposed in Subsection \ref{ssec:TCM}.
 The figure shows the EEG and EOG signals over the full length of the sample along with the average incoming attention and the outgoing attention relative to the incoming attention maximum.
 The zoom-in inset focusses on a 10-second window surrounding the incoming attention maximum.
 It captures how a K-complex is attended by a sleep spindle, visually explaining the function of the attention mechanism in the network.